Paying and Persuading

 Several questions about the model remain open and are fruitful areas for future research.
 First, information was free to generate in my model; I conjecture for suitably defined costs of information (such that full information is not infinitely costly), an adapted version of the result holds.
 Second, understanding the model with moral hazard seems like a natural enrichment of the model.
 Importantly, Lemma \ref{l: pullback lemma} may no longer apply, as the action is not perfectly monitored and thus the correct ``pullback utility'' at the exact optimum is no longer clear.
 Despite this, tools from the quota mechanisms literature could prove effective in characterizing approximately optimal contracts where payments are a last resort.
 Third, it is natural to consider the case with multiple Receivers, who are playing some type of coordination game against Sender (i.e. a dynamic version of \cite{mathevet2020information} and \cite{smolin2023information} with \cite{winter2004incentives} and \cite{halac2021rank}.
+Fourth, comparative statics are an open question.
+It remains to be seen how the stopping time $T_\sigma$ which determines when transfers are used in contracts where transfers are a last resort changes with model primitives, in particular the discount rate.
+As $\delta$ increases, intertemporal incentives become more attractive to the principal, though the value of future information also increases, so it is not obvious whether transfers get used sooner or later.
 Finally, characterizing explicitly dynamic contracts outside of the simple cases studied in the previous section remains an open question.
 Indeed, \cite{LehrerShaiderman2025} call the simpler version of this question, without transfers, the ``grand question'' of dynamic information design.